Add / update / delete servers through ezeelogin API

 How will I find the prompts for the ssh_user?

-The easiest way to find the prompt1 is to ssh as the user directly into the server.
+1. To find prompt1 ssh as the user directly into the server.
 The prompts may vary depending on the remote OS in use.
-For example, when the remote machine is Centos 5.6,7, the login prompts when a non-root user logs in are

 Password:

-Above the unique characters that is permanent are "[email protected]" or "[email protected]" etc.
+Above the unique characters that is permanent are "ot@sk" or "root@" etc.

 2. Update Server